FunnelKitBlogs

 It lets you create high-converting opt-ins, sales pages, custom checkouts, order bumps, one-click upsells, and thank-you pages.

-• Multi-step checkouts - The default checkout page comprises just a single step.
+• Create multi-step checkouts: The default checkout page comprises just a single step.
 However, FunnelKit lets you create multi-step checkout pages, like two and three-step checkouts.
 This way, it splits the checkout page into different steps and enables users to complete their purchases without overwhelming them.

-• Checkout page optimization - Optimize your WooCommerce checkout page by simplifying and streamlining the buying process in your store.
+• Optimize the checkout page: Optimize your WooCommerce checkout page by simplifying and streamlining the buying process in your store.
 Incorporate express checkouts, address auto-completion, auto-apply coupons, and more on your checkout page.

-• WooCommerce sliding cart - Bring a beautiful sliding cart that skips the redundant default WooCommerce cart page and helps you directly checkout.
+• Add dynamic sliding cart: Bring a beautiful sliding cart that skips the redundant default WooCommerce cart page and helps you directly checkout.
 Add product recommendations and offer rewards inside your shopping cart.

 Get a copy of FunnelKit from below.

-Read our step-by-step guide on how to install the FunnelKit Funnel Builder on your WordPress website.
+Read our step-by-step guide to install the FunnelKit Funnel Builder on your WordPress website.

 Let’s learn how you can create fascinating checkout pages for your WooCommerce store.

 How to Create High-Converting WooCommerce Checkout Pages?
-(Without Custom Coding Checkout Hooks)
+(Without Custom Coding or Checkout Hooks)

 In this section, we’ll demonstrate the process of creating high-converting checkout pages in 5 simple steps without any code.